AAP127/ECE196_team10/milestones_progress.md

 #### Week 10
 - We finished our full data collection and distribution pipeline.
 The sensors connect to a computer dashboard, which updates a database.
 Ultimately, our website displays this updated information.
 The device itself also shows physical LED indicators for on site status viewing.
+- A live demo of reporting a spot's availability with a real car can be found in the demo section of our team's video

 <video width="1064" height="600" controls> <source src="source/milestones_updates/integration.mp4" type="video/mp4"> </video>